-GRE tunnels allow to tunnel unicast, multicast and broadcast traffic between routers and are often used for routing protocols between different sites.
-The downside of GRE tunneling is that it is clear text and offers no form of protection.
+GRE tunnels allow to tunnel unicast, multicast, and broadcast traffic between routers and are often used for routing protocols between different sites.
+The downside of GRE tunneling is that it is clear text and offers no protection.
 On Cisco IOS routers however we can use IPSEC to encrypt the entire GRE tunnel, this allows us to have a safe and secure site-to-site tunnel.
-In this lesson I will show you how to configure an encrypted GRE tunnel with IPSEC.
+In this lesson, I will show you how to configure an encrypted GRE tunnel with IPSEC.
 This is the topology that we will use:

-Above we have 3 routers.
-The HQ and Branch router each have a loopback interface that will represent their LAN connection.
+Above, we have three routers.
+The HQ and Branch router each have a loopback interface representing their LAN connection.
 Both routers are connected to “the Internet” using the ISP router.

 We will create a GRE tunnel between the HQ and Branch router and ensure that the 172.16.1.0 /24 and 172.16.3.0 /24 can reach each other while all traffic between the two networks is encrypted with IPSEC.
 Let’s start with the configuration of the interfaces: